Best Practice Medical Device Regulation (MDR) Cybersecurity Risk Management

 - You get information on how to conduct cyber security post market assessments

-The course content and structure are designed by the domain experts from TÜV SÜD.
-With immense experience and knowledge in the relevant standards, our team of product specialists and technical experts at TÜV SÜD, developed the course content based on current business landscape and market requirements.
+The course content and structure have been developed by TÜV SÜD domain experts.
+Drawing on extensive experience and in-depth knowledge of relevant standards, TÜV SÜD’s product specialists and technical experts have designed the program to align with current industry practices, business needs, and market requirements.

 Please bring a copy of the MDR with you to the course.
 A free copy can be downloaded from the EUR-Lex European Union law website.